Description

-Whether you're an office jock or a movement freak, in the Mobility Class you'll improve your mobility and give your muscles, tendons and joints an important boost from the regenerative side as well.
-We work on both your active and passive mobility so that your body, along with your strength training, is optimally balanced and powerful, as well as minimally susceptible to injury.
-Learn to balance yourself and how your body feels better afterwards.
+Whether you are an office dweller or a movement freak, in the mobility class you improve your mobility and give your muscles, tendons and joints an important boost from the regenerative side.
+We work on both your active and passive mobility so that, together with your strength training, your body is optimally balanced, powerful and minimally susceptible to injury.
+Learn how to balance yourself and how your body will feel better afterwards.

 Location: